singularity/singularity/README.txt

    2. A URL be provided, either to the Visible Earth (http://visibleearth.nasa.gov/) or to the page providing the link to the used image.

+Other images, such as backgrounds in Vector and other themes, are distributed under the same license as other data files.
+See DATA LICENSE section for details

 FONT LICENSES
 The boxy font used is "Acknowledge", by Brian Kent, modified in order to have